brorarangers/brorarangers.github.io/_posts/2015-12-07-cove-home-preview2.md

 It's a huge game for both sides.
 It's guaranteed to be a fantastic afternoon's entertainment, let's face it, it's bound to be cold, but we are confident revenge can be served.

 Get yourselves up to Dudgeon Park in plenty of time to get your hands on our [Christmas merchandise](/2015/11/28/christmas-merchandise.html) too.
+We thought travelling up from Sauchie to get the Christmas shopping done was a superb commitment - now we find one of our ex-pat Reds is making the trip from Liverpool!
+Anyone care to beat that?

 See you all on Saturday!